 Two days later, Congress submitted the Articles to the states for immediate consideration.
-It took until March 1, 1781, for this “immediate” consideration to become final.
+However, it took until March 1, 1781, for this “immediate” consideration to become final.

 Here is a quick list of the problems that occurred, and how these issues led to our current Constitution.

 1. The states didn’t act immediately.
 It took until February 1779 for 12 states to approve the document.
 Maryland was the last state to sign the Articles on March 1, 1781, after it settled a land argument with Virginia.

-2. The central government was designed to be very, very weak.
-The Articles established “the United States of America” was a perpetual union formed to defend the states as a group, but it provided few central powers beyond that.
-But it didn’t have an executive official or judicial branch.
+2. The central government was designed to be weak and decentralized.
+The Articles established that “the United States of America” was a perpetual union formed to defend the states as a group, but it provided few central powers beyond that—it didn’t include an executive official or judicial branch.

-3. The Articles Congress only had one chamber and each state had one vote.
+3. The Articles Congress only had one chamber and each state had only one vote.
 This reinforced the power of the states to operate independently from the central government, even when that wasn’t in the nation’s best interest.
 The states also retained sovereign rights held under their colonial charters.

 4. Congress needed 9 of 13 states to pass any laws.
 Requiring this high supermajority made it very difficult to pass any legislation that would affect all 13 states.

 7. While the Articles technically barred states from entering into any “conference, agreement, alliance, or treaty” with a foreign government, states were nevertheless able to conduct their own foreign policies.
-Technically, that role fell to the central government, but the Confederation government didn’t have the physical ability to enforce that power, since it lacked domestic and international powers and standing.
+Technically, that role fell to the central government, but the Confederation government didn’t have the physical ability to enforce that power since it lacked domestic and international powers and standing.

 8. States had their own money systems.
 There wasn’t a common currency in the Confederation era.
-The central government and the states each had separate money, which made trade between the states, and other countries, extremely difficult.
+The central government and the states each had separate money, which made trade between the states and with other countries extremely difficult.

 9. The Confederation government couldn’t help settle Revolutionary War-era debts, due to its lack of power to tax.
 The central government and the states owed huge debts to European countries and investors.
 Without the power to tax, and with no power to make trade between the states and other countries viable, the United States was in an economic mess by 1787.

 10. Shays’ rebellion—the final straw.
-A tax protest by western Massachusetts farmers in 1786 and 1787 showed the central government couldn’t put down an internal rebellion.
+A protest by western Massachusetts farmers in 1786 and 1787 showed the central government couldn’t put down an internal rebellion.
 It had to rely on a state militia sponsored by private Boston business people.
 With no money, the central government couldn’t act to protect the “perpetual union.”

-The group included Madison, Hamilton and John Dickinson, and it recommended that a meeting of all 13 states be held the following May in Philadelphia.
-The Confederation Congress agreed and the Constitutional Convention of 1787 effectively ended the era of the Articles of Confederation.
+The group included Madison, Hamilton, and John Dickinson, and it recommended that a meeting of all 13 states be held the following May in Philadelphia.
+The Confederation Congress agreed and the Constitutional Convention of 1787 started the process that ended the era of the Articles of Confederation.